rollbar/rollbar-gem/README.md

 ## Compatibility

+Version >= 3.0.0 is compatible with Ruby >= 2.0.0.

 Version >= 2.19.0 is compatible with Ruby >= 1.9.3.

 Version < 2.19.0 is compatible with Ruby >= 1.8.7.

+### Ruby 2.6.0

+> WARNING: Ruby 2.6.0 introduced a new bug bug ([#15472 -
+Invalid JSON data being sent from Net::HTTP in some cases with Ruby 2.6.0](https://bugs.ruby-lang.org/issues/15472)) that may result in the Rollbar API returning an error when an exception is reported.
+(See [rollbar-gem issue #797](https://github.com/rollbar/rollbar-gem/issues/797)).

+> UPDATE: This bug is fixed in Ruby 2.6.1, and rollbar-gem has a safe workaround in version >= 2.19.0.
+If you need to stay on Ruby 2.6.0 for any reason, make sure you have the latest rollbar-gem.

 ## Release History & Changelog